MicrosoftDocs/memdocs/sccm/desktop-analytics/faq.md

 ### Can I use Desktop Analytics for my Office 365 ProPlus upgrades?

-Desktop Analytics is focused on Windows.
-We have been developing Desktop Analytics in close collaboration with numerous customers.
-Throough the Preview program customers gave us great feedback about how Desktop Analytics has improved their ability to confidently manage Windows deployments.
-Customers also told us they wanted [Office 365 ProPlus readiness
+No, Desktop Analytics is focused on Windows.
+Microsoft developed Desktop Analytics in close collaboration with numerous customers.
+Through the preview program, customer feedback was how Desktop Analytics improved their ability to confidently manage Windows deployments.
+They also told us they wanted [Office 365 ProPlus readiness
-](/sccm/sum/deploy-use/office-365-dashboard#bkmk_o365_readiness) more close integrated with Office Management tools in Configuration Manager and Intune, like so we'll continue to make our investments there, while focusing on Windows scenarios in Desktop Analytics.
+](/sccm/sum/deploy-use/office-365-dashboard#bkmk_o365_readiness) more closely integrated with office management tools in Configuration Manager and Intune.
+Microsoft will continue to make investments in those areas, while focusing on Windows scenarios in Desktop Analytics.